ali-shaw/Datadog-Weather-Agent-Check/README.md

 2. `weather.clouds` - Current cloudiness as a %
 3. `weather.humidity` - Current humidity as a %

 These were selected as they were what I needed for my use case - feel free to take the format and apply it to other OpenWeatherMap API metrics!
+It is currently set to `London` as a location (see `url` variable in `weather.py` to change)

 Usage:
 1. Create a OpenWeatherMap account and retrieve your API Key: https://home.openweathermap.org/api_keys